criteo/autofaiss/README.md

 ## Using autofaiss with pyspark
 Autofaiss allows users to build indices in Spark, you need to do the following steps:

-1. Install pyspark by `pip install pyspark`
+1. Install pyspark by `pip install pyspark`.
-2. Prepare your embeddings file *on HDFS*
+2. Prepare your embeddings files.
 3. Create a spark session before using `build_index` (optional), if you don't create it, a default session would be created with the least configuration.